Your employer’s legal obligations when you file a tribunal claim

 Before the first Preliminary Hearing, you and your employer should try to agree dates for key events, for example when to:

-Some of the dates, such as when to hold the Final Hearing, will depend on the Tribunal’s availability.
+Some of the dates, for example when to hold the Final Hearing, will depend on the availability of the Tribunal.

-At the Preliminary Hearing, the Judge will confirm the key dates by giving Case Management Orders (these are formal instructions given by the Tribunal).
-They will usually follow up in writing to confirm these, but this might take a while, so it’s worth taking notes during the hearing (or asking a friend to).
+At the Preliminary Hearing, the Judge will confirm the key dates by giving Case Management Orders (formal instructions given by the Tribunal).
+They will usually follow up in writing to confirm these, but this might take a while, so it’s worth taking notes during the hearing or asking a friend to.

-You and your employer need to comply with the Case Management Orders properly and on time.
+Both you and your employer need to comply with the Case Management Orders as requested and on time.
 If your employer misses a deadline, they risk their response being “struck out” - if this happens then you could win your case without going to a Final Hearing.

-Both you and your employer are allowed to apply for extensions if you need more time.
+Both you and your employer can apply for an extension if you need more time.

 • emails or chat transcripts